Find out how credit repair works and whether enlisting a credit repair company will work for you.

-Bad credit is a common source of concern for many people, especially if you’re thinking about how to finance a new home or car.
+Bad credit is a common concern for many people, especially when it comes to applying for credit.
 Lenders look at your credit report to assess your ability to repay a new loan, so any black marks on it could reduce your chances of getting approved.
-Basically, if you have less than stellar credit history, it’s important to focus on improving your finances before approaching any prospective lenders.

 How to repair your credit report